Phone-GWP-group

 Learn lessons from previous performance and challenges faced

-Getting started can seem daunting, especially considering a list of 11 points when preparing for peak season.
+Getting started can seem daunting, especially when considering a list of 11 points for preparing your business and packaging for peak season.
 However, the best place to start is to analyse your performance from previous years.

-Make sure to look at both what went well and what proved challenging.
-Learning from your missteps is crucial to ensuring a successful peak this year.
+Be sure to examine what worked well, what went wrong, and what proved to be challenging.
+Learning from your missteps is essential to ensuring a successful peak season this year.

-Besides considering your business’ internal processes, remember to look at sales data, what competitors are doing, and other external factors.
+Besides considering your business’s internal processes, remember to examine your sales data, analyse what competitors are doing, and take into account other external factors.

-Even so, it is essential to look at what worked historically and draw up a plan for the peak season.
+Even so, it is essential to examine what has worked historically and develop a plan for the peak season.

 Whilst most permanent staff should be up to speed with your packing processes, peak season is likely to bring an influx of temporary staff.
 Any temps or new starters need to be fully trained before peak season to ensure that the extra capacity required is available when order volumes start to rise.

-Besides training, other visual aids such as posters, manuals or guides can help staff follow procedures correctly and ensure the smooth running of your fulfilment.
+Besides training, other visual aids such as posters, manuals, or guides can help your staff to follow procedures correctly and ensure the smooth running of your fulfilment.

-As staff can often be a business’s highest costs, ensuring everyone is pulling in the same direction – and that they know exactly what to do during busy periods – can allow your packing operation to run at maximum efficiency.
+As staff can often be a business’s highest cost, ensuring that everyone is pulling in the same direction and that they know exactly what to do during the busy periods can allow your packing operation to run at maximum efficiency.

-As peak season sees higher order volumes, there is an increase in both packaging supplies and stock of products, too.
-Inefficient “picking” or retrieval of both can result in slower fulfilment times – and annoyed customers.
+As peak season sees higher order volumes, there is an increase in both packaging supplies and products in stock.
+Inefficient picking or retrieval of both can result in slower fulfilment times and frustrated customers.
 It also means inefficiencies affecting your performance during busy periods.

-Providing good organisation in your warehouse, staff knowing where to find everything they need, ensuring the basics of order picking are being adhered to, and even using temporary picking bins can all help your efficiency during peak.
+Providing good organisation in your warehouse, ensuring staff know where to find everything they need, adhering to the basics of order picking, and even using temporary picking bins or Correx picking bins are all factors that can help improve your efficiency and maximise your space availability during peak season.

 Ensuring you keep packing times to a minimum

 Of course, picking products and the packaging to ship them is only the first part of the fulfilment process.
-Reviewing your entire packing process makes sense, as this often highlights areas you can improve.
+Reviewing your entire packing process makes sense, as it often highlights areas where you can improve.

-For example, ensuring packing stations are well laid out.
+For example, ensuring that your packing stations are well-organised.
 Staff having enough packaging and materials for a full day (or shift) of orders can also significantly affect throughput.

-As mentioned, having staff well-trained in a standardised set of procedures can also aid productivity.
+As mentioned, having staff well-trained in a standardised set of procedures can also aid in overall productivity.

 Ensuring that you are optimising your packing processes and staff efficiency can be a significant factor in coping with peak demand.